13pixlar/sticky-list/README.md

 #### Sticky List
 Sticky List is an add-on for the WordPress plugin <a href="http://www.gravityforms.com/" target="_blank">Gravity Forms</a> that lets you list and edit entries from the front end.
 You can display a list on the front end where users can view, delete and edit submitted entries.

 **Note:** There is a bug in the Gravity Forms API that prevents Sticky List from working correctly.
-More information and fix, please see the FAQ section of this readme.
+For more information and fix, please see the FAQ section of this readme.

 #### Features

-* Display a list of entries at the front end
+* Display a list of entries on the front end
 * Choose who can se the list; entry creator, all logged in users or anyone.
 * Support for multiple lists in the same page
 * Support for all Gravity Forms fields
 * Conditional logic support
-* Edit and re-save existing entries from the front-end
+* View, edit and delete existing entries from the front-end
-* Delete existing entries from the front end
-* Table sorting and search (using <a href="http://www.listjs.com/">list.js</a>)
+* List sorting and search (using <a href="http://www.listjs.com/">list.js</a>)
 * Custom column labels
-* Uses new Gravity Forms API and the official Gravity Forms Add-on framework
+* Uses new <a href="http://www.gravityhelp.com/documentation/page/Gravity_Forms_API">Gravity Forms API</a> and the official <a href="http://www.gravityhelp.com/documentation/page/Add-On_Framework">Gravity Forms Add-on framework</>
 * Fully customizable with dead simple styles to override
-* Fully localized (<a href="#">add your translation</a>)
+* Fully localized.
+You can <a href="#">add your translation</a>
 * Fully supported and maintained
 * Completely free and open source